kdradjat/da_rnaseq/README.md

 # Domain Adaptation for Knowledge Transfer Across RNA-Seq Datasets
-This repository contains the code used for the experiments in the article "Adversarial Domain Adaptation Enables Knowledge Transfer Acress RNA-Seq Datasets".<br>
+This repository contains the code used for the experiments in the article "Adversarial Domain Adaptation Enables Knowledge Transfer Across RNA-Seq Datasets".<br>
 The objective is to evaluate the application of Domain Adaptation on gene expression datasets through a deep learning-based framework. <br>

 ## Method